satori-com/tcpkali/doc/tcpkali.man.md

 :   Repeatedly send the specified message to each destination.
     This option can be specified several times.

+--message-stop *string*
+:   Terminate tcpkali if the given string is encountered in the incoming byte stream.

 -f, --message-file *filename*
 :   Repeatedly send the message read from the file to each destination.
     This option can be specified several times.